Symplectic polarity and Mahler's conjecture: Appendix

-For centrally symmetric $X$, at least one of the optimal characteristics $\gamma$ (we choose this one) has to be centrally symmetric itself by Lemma~\ref{lemma:symmetry} (see below).
+For centrally symmetric $X$, at least one of the optimal characteristics $\gamma$ (we choose this one) has to be centrally symmetric with respect to the origin by Lemma~\ref{lemma:symmetry}.
 Then Lemma~\ref{lemma:schaffer} (see below) yields the estimate

 We conclude the proof as in~\cite{gluskin2015},

 Here we use that $y = \nabla g_X\in X^\circ$ from $1$-homogeneity of $g_X$ and

 by the definition of $c_J(X)$. \end{proof}